-EPA uses a rigorous peer review system to ensure the most meritorious proposals are recommended for funding.
+EPA uses a combination of internal and external reviewers to ensure the most meritorious proposals are recommended for funding.
 For SBIR proposals, both a technology’s technical and commercial potential are evaluated during the review process.

 The peer reviewers use the following criteria to evaluate each proposal.
 The criteria are of equal importance.

 The proposals are ranked based on the technical and commercial reviews.
 Programmatic balance, Agency priorities, and available funding may also be used in the selection process.